stachu79/projekt4/overpass.md

 - don't leave fragile comments in HTML code
 - don't put fragile data in web page
+- don't use exact cookie value to check login
 - set right permitions to the system files
 - don't use cron jobs with higher permitions than necessary